 At present, ARB is not a paying market.

 Simply put, ARB makes no money.
 ARB’s upkeep on the web is paid for out of pocket by the editorial collective and no money is made by ARB’s publication.
 We are not currently set up to receive any advertiser revenue.

-ARB emerges from a largely academic world in which payment for reviews, essay, hell, and even books! is not standard practice.
+ARB emerges from a largely academic world in which payment for reviews, essays, hell, and even books! is not standard practice.
 ARB’s editorial collective recognizes, however, that this is an unfair practice at best and a predatory practice at worst.
-We only work with contributors who are comfortable contributing to ARB while no pay is possible, are thankfully to those who do, and 100% respect the decision of any potential contributor not to write for ARB on this basis.
+We only work with contributors who are comfortable contributing to ARB while no pay is possible, are thankful to those who do, and 100% respect the decision of any potential contributor not to write for ARB on this basis.

 So…What Does that Mean for Me?

 On the one hand, it means that ARB is essentially a fanzine per the WorldCon guidelines for the annual Hugo Awards.
 On the other hand, it means that, at present, if you contribute to ARB you will not be paid except in the form of a review copy sent by the publisher.
 We acknowledge that this sucks and, when possible, will work to build a funding base for ARB in the coming years in order to pay contributors.